Primary operations in differential cohomology: Formulation of primary operations in differential cohomology

 In this section, we review some some of the stacks with which we will be working, and highlight some of their properties that are useful for us.
 A more complete study can be found in \cite{FSSt}\cite{SSS3} \cite{FSS1}\cite{FSS2}.

-To start, in order to properly account for our stacks we have the following. \begin{definition} Let $\cartsp$ denote the category with convex open subsets $U\subset \RR^n$, $n\geq 0$, as objects, and smooth maps $ f:U\to V $ as morphisms.
-This category becomes a site with the topology of good open covers (contractible finite intersections).
-We denote the category of all such smooth stacks (i.e. the $\infty$-category of simplicial sheaves in this site) by ${\rm Sh}_\infty(\cartsp)$. \end{definition}
+To start, in order to properly account for our stacks we have the following. \begin{definition} Let $\cartsp$ denote the category whose objects are open subsets $U\subset \RR^n$ that are diffeomorphic to $\RR^n$, for some $n\in \NN$, and whose morphisms are smooth maps $ f:U\to V $ .
+This category admits the structure of a Grothendieck site, with topology generated by good open covers (contractible finite intersections).